-

 Are there any restrictions/substance limitations on branches established by overseas insurers?

-Apart from the general obligation to comply with the regulatory requirements applicable for the same entities in Greece, branches of overseas insurers may be established in Greece subject to furnishing the required documentation and information to the BoG and obtaining prior authorization.
-In general, branches of overseas insurers must ensure inter alia that they have an amount of eligible own funds meeting the solvency criteria of the Insurance Regulation Act, they conduct insurance only for the classes of insurance for which they have obtained authorization, they have appointed a legal representative residing in Greece and they meet any reporting and notification obligations where required.
-Additional requirements may apply depending on the classes of insurance for which they have obtained authorization (e.g. for the class of motor vehicle liability).
-Similarly to Greek-based insurance undertakings, transfer of their insurance contract portfolio to either Greek, EU-based or third-country insurance businesses is subject to approval by the BoG and on the condition that certain criteria are met; expansion of their operations to classes of insurance other than the ones included in their licence must be first authorized by the BoG.
-In the event the supervising authority of the state of origin prohibits the free disposal of the branch’s assets located in Greece, the BoG is obliged to assist in the execution of such decision.
+In addition to the general obligation to comply with the regulatory requirements applicable to equivalent entities established in Greece, branches of overseas insurers may be set up in Greece subject to furnishing the required documentation and information to the BoG and obtaining its prior authorization.
+In particular, branches of overseas insurers must, inter alia, hold an amount of eligible own funds meeting the solvency criteria of the Insurance Regulation Act, conduct insurance only in the classes for which they have been authorized, appoint a legal representative residing in Greece and meet any applicable reporting and notification obligations.
+Additional requirements may apply depending on the classes of insurance for which authorization has been obtained (e.g. motor vehicle liability).
+As with Greek-based insurance undertakings, the transfer of their insurance contract portfolio to Greek, EU/EEA or third-country insurance businesses is subject to BoG approval and to satisfaction of certain conditions, and any expansion of their operations into classes of insurance not covered by their license must first be authorized by the BoG.
+Where the supervising authority of the home state prohibits the free disposal of the branch’s assets located in Greece, the BoG is obliged to assist in the execution of such decision.

 -